Accessible Cognitive Measurement Models

 Researchers who develop cognitive measurement models usually provide code, but running it typically requires fluency in JAGS or Stan.
 That is a real barrier.
 Researchers who would benefit from these models often cannot use them without weeks of investment in a new programming environment — so they fall back on behavioral summary statistics that are theoretically ambiguous.

-Together with Ven Popov, I co-develop the R package bmm, which implements these models in a hierarchical Bayesian framework via brms.
-Current models for visual working memory tasks include:
+Together with Ven Popov, I co-develop the R package bmm (CRAN), which implements these models in a hierarchical Bayesian framework via brms.
+The package started with models for visual working memory, but it has since grown into a broader collection covering both memory and speeded decision-making.